 Advaxis, Inc. (ADXS) Expected to Post Earnings of -$0.41 Per Share

-A number of large investors have recently modified their holdings of the stock.
-Wells Fargo & Company MN boosted its stake in Advaxis by 2.6% during the 2nd quarter.
-Wells Fargo & Company MN now owns 44,813 shares of the biotechnology company’s stock worth $290,000 after purchasing an additional 1,144 shares during the period.
-TIAA CREF Investment Management LLC boosted its stake in Advaxis by 2.4% during the 2nd quarter.
-TIAA CREF Investment Management LLC now owns 98,164 shares of the biotechnology company’s stock worth $637,000 after purchasing an additional 2,329 shares during the period.
-The Manufacturers Life Insurance Company boosted its stake in Advaxis by 10.4% during the 2nd quarter.
-The Manufacturers Life Insurance Company now owns 31,431 shares of the biotechnology company’s stock worth $204,000 after purchasing an additional 2,969 shares during the period.
-Voya Investment Management LLC raised its position in Advaxis by 20.3% during the 2nd quarter.
-Voya Investment Management LLC now owns 17,612 shares of the biotechnology company’s stock worth $114,000 after buying an additional 2,975 shares during the last quarter.
-Finally, Northern Trust Corp raised its position in Advaxis by 4.4% during the 2nd quarter.
-Northern Trust Corp now owns 456,817 shares of the biotechnology company’s stock worth $2,965,000 after buying an additional 19,434 shares during the last quarter.
-Hedge funds and other institutional investors own 29.13% of the company’s stock.

-ILLEGAL ACTIVITY NOTICE: This piece was posted by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this piece on another domain, it was illegally copied and reposted in violation of international trademark and copyright laws.
-The original version of this piece can be viewed at https://macondaily.com/2018/04/06/advaxis-inc-adxs-expected-to-post-earnings-of-0-41-per-share-updated-updated.html.
+TRADEMARK VIOLATION WARNING: “Advaxis, Inc. (ADXS) Expected to Post Earnings of -$0.41 Per Share” was first published by Macon Daily and is owned by of Macon Daily.
+If you are reading this story on another website, it was illegally stolen and reposted in violation of US and international copyright legislation.
+The correct version of this story can be accessed at https://macondaily.com/2018/04/11/advaxis-inc-adxs-expected-to-post-earnings-of-0-41-per-share-updated.html.

 Advaxis Company Profile